What Bond Yields Are Saying About Trump And Inflation

 In recent days, inflationary expectations were estimated to be around 1.90 percent, a rise of 20 basis points.

-This rise in inflationary expectations has been attributed to investors beliefs that the Trump administration would provide plenty of economic stimulus through tax cuts, tax reform, and infrastructure spending which would re-invigorate the economy and that this stimulus would also produce more inflation.
+This rise in inflationary expectations has been attributed to investors beliefs that the Trump administration would provide plenty of economic stimulus through tax cuts, tax reform, and infrastructure spending which would reinvigorate the economy and that this stimulus would also produce more inflation.

 The movement of inflationary expectations since the election results came in in early November has reflected changes in investor optimism about the possibility that these policies changes would actually take place.